hrshtgo/Mashup/README.md

 # Mashup Web Service

+## Name: Harshit Gogia
 ## Roll No: 102003644

 ## Description
-This web service generates a unique blend of videos of your preferred singer.
+The web service generates a unique blend of videos of your preferred singer.
 Enter the singer's name, the number of videos, the audio duration, and the email ID where you want to send the zipped mashup file.
 Note that the app may take some time to execute as it requires downloading multiple audio files from the internet.

 ## Requirements
 * Run the following commands in the terminal.